MichaelDemidov/Firebird-Useful-SQLs/SPLIT/README.md

 This procedure is compatible not only with Firebird 2.5, but also with the older Firebird 1.5.

-Why it can be useful: sometimes there are situations when you need to pass a variable (or an unknown) number of parameters to the SQL query.
-For example (very simplified!): given a table containing two fields, ID (code) and NAME (name).
-We need to select a record with certain specific codes, the number of which is not known in advance.
+How it can be useful: sometimes there are situations when you need to pass a variable (or unknown) number of parameters to the SQL query.
+For example (very simplified!): given a table containing two fields, `ID` (code) and `NAME` (name).
+We need to select a subset of records with certain specific codes, the number of which is not known in advance.
 We can express it like this:

 ``` sql
 select